SC

 This course emphasizes the relationship of the various social science areas and the elementary school curriculum.
 Content includes unit and instructional material development and presentation, familiarization with current trends in social studies instruction.
 Emphases include multicultural instruction, interdisciplinary unit development, and the methodology of content delivery.
 Credit 3 hours.

-EDUC349 Reading in the Elementary School
+EDUC349 Literacy Assessment and Instruction in the Elementary School

 EDUC352 Principles of Effective Secondary Instruction